An athlete’s diet should provide the appropriate amount of vitamins and minerals to maintain

 Cabbage has a low-calorie count yet is packed with an extensive profile of vitamins and

-, like Vitamin C, Vitamin K, Vitamin B and Folate.
+minerals, like Vitamin C, Vitamin K, Vitamin B and Folate.
 This combination naturally boosts

 your immunity and flushes out your gut to reduce inflammation and accelerate your workout